CollectionBuilder/cb-docs/docs/walkthroughs/csv-walkthrough.md

 {% include feature/image.html img="open-vs-code.gif" alt="GitHub Desktop user clicking on Open in Visual Studio Code button to open VS Code application" border=true width="80%" %}

-## 6. Add your objects to your repository directly (if necessary) [(Video Version)](https://www.youtube.com/watch?v=xgSnRN4aT9Q&list=PLt9zT3xACQo6aLD8ayLFOGp5T_mEw3tMQ&index=5){:target="_blank" rel="noopener" class="text-small"}
+## 6. Add your objects to your repository directly (if necessary) [(Video Version)](https://www.youtube.com/watch?v=xgSnRN4aT9Q&list=PLt9zT3xACQo6aLD8ayLFOGp5T_mEw3tMQ&index=5){:.text-small}

 {:.alert .alert-red}
 **Important!** The demo metadata for this walkthrough already contains links to external objects (e.g., image files, PDFs, mp3s, etc.) in the object_location, image_small, and image_thumb fields, so **you do not need to add any object files directly to the repository in VS Code.**

 - If you want to get started right away with building a collection site using the demo metadata, [continue to Step 7](https://collectionbuilder.github.io/cb-docs/docs/walkthroughs/csv-walkthrough/#7-prepare-your-metadata-for-upload) of this walkthrough.

-- **Interested in learning how to add object files directly to your repository?** If so, you can check out our [Object Derivatives Walkthrough](https://collectionbuilder.github.io/cb-docs/docs/walkthroughs/derivatives-walkthrough/){:target="_blank" rel="noopener"}.
+- **Interested in learning how to add object files directly to your repository?** If so, you can check out our [Object Derivatives Walkthrough](https://collectionbuilder.github.io/cb-docs/docs/walkthroughs/derivatives-walkthrough/).
 This walkthrough also reviews how to generate thumb and small object derivatives using CollectionBuilder-CSV's built-in rake tasks and how to update your metadata spreadsheet to include these derivatives.

-- For more information on the **object_location** field, visit our [Object Location Fields documentation](https://collectionbuilder.github.io/cb-docs/docs/metadata/csv_metadata/#object-location-fields){:target="_blank" rel="noopener"} which covers how to use the correct file paths or URLs for your objects.
+- For more information on the **object_location** field, visit our [Object Location Fields documentation](https://collectionbuilder.github.io/cb-docs/docs/metadata/csv_metadata/#object-location-fields) which covers how to use the correct file paths or URLs for your objects.

-## 7. Prepare your metadata for upload [(Video Version)](https://www.youtube.com/watch?v=qG-7WtUtR4A&list=PLt9zT3xACQo6aLD8ayLFOGp5T_mEw3tMQ&index=6){:target="_blank" rel="noopener" class="text-small"}
+## 7. Prepare your metadata for upload [(Video Version)](https://www.youtube.com/watch?v=qG-7WtUtR4A&list=PLt9zT3xACQo6aLD8ayLFOGp5T_mEw3tMQ&index=6){:.text-small}

-- Make a copy of this Google Sheet of pre-made demo metadata: [Psychiana Digital Collection Metadata](https://docs.google.com/spreadsheets/d/1U_DAC_YW_ryoJ2Ub6gEqxMXh3Y6xrDUIUbKjFqhBTsM/copy){:target="_blank" rel="noopener"}
+- Make a copy of this Google Sheet of pre-made demo metadata: [Psychiana Digital Collection Metadata](https://docs.google.com/spreadsheets/d/1U_DAC_YW_ryoJ2Ub6gEqxMXh3Y6xrDUIUbKjFqhBTsM/copy)

 - Download the spreadsheet as a .csv file by clicking **File** → **Download** → **Comma Separated Values (.csv)**